mauricioromagnollo/github-explorer/README.md

 - [react](https://reactjs.org/) - A JavaScript library for building user interfaces.
 - [typescript](https://www.typescriptlang.org/) - TypeScript is a superset of JavaScript that compiles to clean JavaScript output.
-- [styled-components](https://styled-components.com/) - A library for React and React Native that allows you to use component-level styles in your application that are written with a mixture of JavaScript and CSS using a technique called CSS-in-JS..
+- [styled-components](https://styled-components.com/) - A library for React and React Native that allows you to use component-level styles in your application that are written with a mixture of JavaScript and CSS using a technique called CSS-in-JS.
 - [axios](https://github.com/axios/axios) - Promise based HTTP client for the browser and node.js.
 - [prettier](https://prettier.io/) - An opinionated code formatter.
 - [eslint](https://eslint.org/) - ESLint statically analyzes your code to quickly find problems.